 Its spectacular setting no doubt helped: perched on cliffs above sandy Culzean beach and with views across the Firth of Clyde.

-As well as its ornate, antique-filled interior, visitors can explore the expansive grounds from the woods to the fruit-filled glasshouses, deer park and walled gardens.
+As well as its ornate, antique-filled interior, tourists can explore the expansive grounds from the woods to the fruit-filled glasshouses, deer park and walled gardens.

 UK’s best cliff railway